 - Start the filter and heater, and let the aquarium run for at least twenty-four hours before adding fish.

-- Old buckets may be used if they are thoroughly cleaned with bleach, rinsed well, and allowed to air dry.
+- Old buckets may be used if they haven't previously been used for chemicals and are thoroughly cleaned with bleach, rinsed well, and allowed to air dry.

 - Fill your buckets only as full as you can comfortably carry and pour them.

 - Before purchasing fish, be sure your tank is the appropriate sized habitat for the species.